tsanov/archimate-workbench/README.md

-# Nik's Personal ArchiMate Workbench
+# Nik's Personal ArchiMate Repository

 ## In a nutshell